7 Medicinal Herbs for the Natural Dye Garden

 Once it starts growing, it will give you a perpetual harvest.
 You can harvest the roots as a spice, for medicine, or for your natural dye vat.
 Simply replant one of the pieces of root, after harvest, to ensure a continued supply.

 To use turmeric as a natural dye, grate or chop the fresh root.
 Simmer the root with plenty of water for several hours and then strain the dye liquor.
-Add your alum mordanted fibers to the strained vat.
-Simmer for half an hour to an hour with the fiber in the vat, and remove.
+Add your alum-mordanted fibres to the strained vat.
+Simmer for half an hour to an hour with the fibre in the vat, and remove.
 The first bath should give you a very brilliant, sunflower yellow.
-Add more fiber to the vat, and simmer for the same length of time to get paler shades as the vat is exhausted.
+Add more fibre to the vat, and simmer for the same length of time to get paler shades as the vat is exhausted.

 Check out this post on the medicinal benefits of turmeric.

 Yarrow (Achillea millefolium) is a beautiful flower that can masquerade just as easily in the ornamental flower garden as in the herb garden.
-Yarrow is a self-seeding perennial and will thrive zones 3 to 10.
-In my area, white yarrow grows wild, with the odd pink yarrow showing up.
+Yarrow is a self-seeding perennial and will thrive in zones 3 to 10.
+In my area, the white yarrow grows wild, with the odd pink yarrow showing up.
 You can purchase seeds for orange, red, and yellow yarrow as well.
-The more colorful yarrow has a weaker herbal action than the wild plant, however, its natural dye color, which comes from the flavonoids in yarrow, is just as strong.
+The more colourful yarrow has a weaker herbal action than the wild plant, however, its natural dye colour, which comes from the flavonoids in yarrow, is just as strong.